gbordyugov/toofrops/README.md

 ```
 pip install -r requirements.txt
 python train.py                            # takes a couple of minutes
 python inference.py                        # takes a couple of seconds
 ```

 (preferrably in a fresh Python 3.7 virtual environment) will produce `predictions.png` that shows the predicted masks for the five pictures without labels.
-On the training data, an accuracy of nearly 91% can be achieved.
+In addition, the trained model is saved as `model.tf` Judging by the the training data only (see the remark below on the absence of the validation/test data), an accuracy of nearly 91% is achieved.

 I am also including `predictions-reference.png` such that you can see